Meet Me at the Arm: The Cooperative Multi-Armed Bandits Problem with Shareable Arms: ASSUMPTIONS NOTATIONS

 \begin{assumption}[Shared Knowledge] We assume that all players and arms are indexed from 1 to \(M\) and \(K\) respectively, and that all players know their own index number and the index of each arm.
-The functions \(B(\cdot), g(\cdot),\omega(\cdot)\), and the constant \(h\) are also known to all players at the beginning. \end{assumption} This indexing assumption is reasonable in practical applications such as unlicensed spectrum access in TV White Space and RF backscatter communication networks, where devices are pre-configured with unique identifiers and channel indices to comply with regulatory and protocol requirements.
-We provide detailed examples and discussion in Appendix~\ref{sec:application}.
+The functions \(B(\cdot),\omega(\cdot)\), and the constant \(h\) are also known to all players at the beginning. \end{assumption}